The Causal Structure of QED in Curved Spacetime: Analyticity and the Refractive Index: Introduction

 Quantum field theory in curved spacetime has proved to be a rich field exhibiting many subtle and counter-intuitive phenomena.
 The most famous, of course, is the prediction of Hawking radiation from black holes \cite{Hawking:1974sw}, which has forced a critical analysis of unitarity in spacetimes with horizons.
 More recently, the insights associated with holography \cite{tHooft:1993gx,Susskind:1994vu} have led to a re-appraisal of the r\^ole of locality at a fundamental level.
 Another remarkable, but less well-known, phenomenon discovered during the early investigations of QFT in curved spacetime is the apparent superluminal propagation of photons due to vacuum polarization in QED.
 This clearly raises the question of whether causality may be violated by quantum effects in curved spacetime.

 The original result, due to Drummond and Hathrell \cite{Drummond:1979pp}, was obtained by constructing the effective action for QED in a curved background and shows that the low-frequency limit of the phase velocity $v_{ph}(\omega) = c/n(\omega)$, where $n(\omega)$ is the refractive index, can exceed the fundamental speed-of-light constant $c$.
 This is not immediately paradoxical\footnote{For a review of the issues involved in reconciling superluminal propagation with causality for QED in curved spacetime, see refs.~\cite{Shore:1995fz,Shore:2003jx,Shore:2003zc,Shore:2007um}.
 Related work on causality can be found, {\it e.g.}, in refs.~\cite{Dolgov:1997hc,Liberati:2001sd,Dubovsky:2007ac}.} since the `speed of light' relevant for causality is not $v_{ph}(0)$ but the wavefront velocity, which can be identified with the high-frequency limit $v_{ph}(\infty)$ \cite{Leontovich}.
 In order to settle the question of causality, it is therefore necessary to go beyond the low-energy effective action and show explicitly that $n(\infty) = 1$.
 However, a serious problem then arises because of the Kramers-Kronig dispersion relation \cite{Kramers,Kronig,Weinberg}, which is proved in Minkowski spacetime on the basis of apparently fundamental axioms, especially micro-causality, together with standard analyticity properties of QFT amplitudes.
-This states:

-Since unitarity, in the form of the optical theorem, normally implies that $\text{Im}\,n(\omega)$ is positive, a superluminal $n(0) < 1$ would seem to imply a superluminal wavefront velocity, $n(\infty) < 1$, with the associated violation of causality.
+This states: \EQ{ n(0) - n(\infty) = \frac{2}{\pi} \int_0^\infty d\omega\, \text{Im}\,n(\omega)\qquad\qquad(\text{Minkowski}) } Since unitarity, in the form of the optical theorem, normally implies that $\text{Im}\,n(\omega)$ is positive, a superluminal $n(0) < 1$ would seem to imply a superluminal wavefront velocity, $n(\infty) < 1$, with the associated violation of causality.

 The resolution of this apparent paradox was found in our recent papers \cite{Hollowood:2007ku,Hollowood:2007kt}.
-We showed there that generic geometrical properties of null geodesics in curved spacetime imply a novel analytic structure for the refractive index which invalidates the Kramers-Kronig relation, at least in the form \eqref{intro}.
+We showed there that generic geometrical properties of null geodesics in curved spacetime imply a novel analytic structure for the refractive index which invalidates the Kramers-Kronig relation, at least in the form \eqref{wqw1}.
 The complete frequency dependence of the refractive index was found in simple examples and it was shown explicitly how a superluminal $n(0)$ is reconciled with $n(\infty) = 1$, ensuring causality.